SCM-NV/nano-qmflows/README.rst

 Overview
 ========
-This library contains both a library and a set of scripts to carry out a numerical approximation to the *nonadibatic coupling".
  The Library contains the numerical routines written in cython_ and numpy_ that are the core of the library.
 While the scripts are set of workflows to compute different properties using different approximations that can be tuned by the user.

 .. _cython: http://cython.org